lewibs/MovieNightEtc/README.md

 # MovieNightEtc
- a bad idea that turned into a thing
+ a bad idea that turned into a thing unfinished version. finished version at movienightetc.com